vbhayden/docker-mongo-express/README.md

 This repo contains a Docker Compose setup for standing up a MongoDB instance alongside the popular Mongo Express UI, with Expess proxied behind Nginx for SSL and the common ENV variables ready to be configured.
 The scripts here assume an Ubuntu-like OS, but can be modified for others without much issue.

 ## Setup
 Setup is pretty straightforward, we need to ensure that Docker is installed and then it handles the rest.
+SSL is also pretty quick, but does take a few more steps.

 ### tl;dr:
 - `git clone https://github.com/vbhayden/docker-mongo-express`